One-Page Business Architecture Map

 What support does the work need?

 Identify the people, tools, context, information, capacity, leadership support, and operating hubs required for the work to move.
+What does the team need so the founder is not the only source of context, judgment, or approval?

 • Role clarity and ownership mapping